 Many factors go into a hiring decision.
 For instance, human resources personnel and hiring managers often consider applicants’ work experience, hard skills, and soft skills.
-In recent years, the importance of cultural fit has become even more apparent too.
+In recent years, the importance of whether or not a candidate fits the company culture has become even more apparent, too.
 In fact, some businesses have begun to give cultural fit equal weight with other attributes or even prioritize it.
 What exactly is it, though, and why is it important in a small business?

 Defining Cultural Fit as It Relates to a Small Business